Temps and termites are on the rise. Schedule your free inspection today.

 How to identify ticks

 Ticks are commonly referred to as insects, but they are technically arachnids because they have eight legs.
-As larvae, they have six legs.
+As larvae, however, they have six legs.

 The mouthpart, or capitulum, is another way of identifying the sex of a tick.
 For example, a female deer tick has a larger capitulum than a male deer tick because male deer ticks don’t feed.